Listen to this article

 Radio Frequencies: Wireless Communication

-While sound waves require a medium like air to travel, electromagnetic waves (radio waves, microwaves, light) can travel through the vacuum of space.
+While sound waves need a medium like air, electromagnetic waves travel through vacuum.
 Radio frequencies form the backbone of modern wireless communication.
+For higher-frequency conversions, try our MHz to GHz converter.

 AM Radio (530-1,710 kHz)

-Amplitude Modulation (AM) radio operates in the medium frequency (MF) band.
+Amplitude Modulation (AM) radio operates in the medium frequency band.
 AM signals can travel long distances, especially at night when they bounce off the ionosphere.
-However, AM audio quality is limited, typically maxing out around 5 kHz for voice clarity.
+Audio quality tops out around 5 kHz -- fine for talk radio, rough for music.

 FM Radio (88-108 MHz)

-Frequency Modulation (FM) radio offers significantly better audio quality than AM, with frequency response up to 15 kHz.
-FM signals are line-of-sight, meaning they do not bend around obstacles as effectively as AM, resulting in shorter range but clearer sound.
+Frequency Modulation (FM) radio offers significantly better audio quality, with frequency response up to 15 kHz.
+FM signals are line-of-sight, so they do not bend around obstacles as well as AM, resulting in shorter range but much cleaner sound.

 WiFi (2.4 GHz and 5 GHz)